kpzhang93/MTCNN_face_detection_alignment/code/codes/README.txt

 'MTCNNv2' is an extended version (using iamge patch around each landmark outputted from stage 3 to make a precise regression).
 'camera_demo' is a camera face detection demo based on MTCNNv2

+If you want to reproduce our results on WIDER FACE in our paper, please set minsize as 10 and scale factor as 0.79.

 Contact:
+Yu Qiao
+yu.qiao@siat.ac.cn
 Kaipeng Zhang
 kpzhang@cmlab.csie.ntu.edu.tw